lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 These articles will teach you how to code for AresMUSH.

 Read the Intrudction topics first, as they will introduce key concepts you need to know.
-Then it's suggested that you do the three main tutorials.
+Then it's suggested that you do the two main tutorials.
 They're designed to be done in order, as they build off each other.

 After you've completed those tutorials, there are a number of advanced topics you can explore.
 Try doing them little by little as you need them, because otherwise it may be an overhwelming amount of information.